-NEET result forms the basis for students to get admission in top medical and dental colleges in India.
+NEET result forms the basis for students to get admission to top medical and dental colleges in India.
 Regarded as the most prominent medical entrance examination in India, the National Eligibility Cum Entrance Test (NEET) is conducted every year in the month of May.
-However, due to the outbreak of the COVID-19 pandemic, NTA rescheduled the NEET 2020, which was initially supposed to be conducted in May, and conducted it on 13th September 2020.
+However, due to the outbreak of the COVID-19 pandemic, NTA rescheduled the NEET exam 2021, which was initially supposed to be conducted in May, and conducted it on 13th September 2020.
 Also, for the COVID positive candidates and for the candidates from the quarantined zones, the 2nd phase of the NEET 2020 was conducted on 14th October 2020.
 NTA released the NEET 2020 result on 16th October 2020.
 More than 7.7 lakh candidates secured qualifying marks in the exam out of the total of 13.66 lakh (approx).
 NTA also released the NEET Answer key 2020 right before the release of the NEET result 2020.
 Soyeb Aftab from Rourkela was declared the All India Topper in NEET 2020.
 He created history by securing a perfect score of 720 out of 720.

 Depending on the marks a student obtains in the examination, he/she can either pursue an MBBS programme or BDS programme.
 The students who have appeared for the NEET examination can access the result online at the official website of NTA (National Testing Agency).

 When will the NEET result be announced?
 How can a student calculate the scores?
 What is a percentile rank?
 How can a student check their NEET result?
 Find the answer to all these questions in detail in this article.
 It highlights every significant detail related to NEET results such as its important dates, the procedure to check, scorecard, key statistics and more.

 - NEET Result – What is Percentile Rank?

 - NEET Result – QnA